5 Essential Steps for Companies Entering the Brazilian Market

 - Relationship-driven: Business relies heavily on trust and personal connections, often outweighing formal contracts.

-- Flexible approach to time: While punctuality is a European standard, Brazilian business culture allows more flexibility, although corporate and governmental meetings increasingly value timeliness.
+- A flexible approach to time: While punctuality is an international standard, Brazilian business culture allows for more flexibility, although corporate and government meetings are increasingly placing a premium on punctuality.

 - Decision-making: Hierarchical structures are common.
 Negotiations may require patience and navigating multiple layers of approval.